 A local prep school uses the Glenalmond all-weather pitches for its inter-school hockey matches throughout the Lent term, and we also host the IAPS Scottish Qualifying Hockey Tournament.

-The Glenalmond Chapel is the de facto Episcopal Church for the local area providing a location for public worship during term time and during the vacation (with over 150 worshippers in the Chapel on Christmas Eve, for example).
+The Glenalmond Chapel is the de facto Episcopal Church for the local area providing a location for public worship during term time and during the vacation (with 250 worshippers in the Chapel at Christmas, for example).
 The Chaplain officiates at christenings, weddings and funerals in the Chapel.
-He is the official Chaplain (unpaid) at two local schools and preaches at other schools as a guest, preaches and conducts weddings at other churches and chapels in Scotland and is duty chaplain at Westminster Abbey and a number of local churches during the school holidays.
+He is the official Chaplain (unpaid) at two local schools and preaches at other schools as a guest, preaches and conducts weddings at other churches and chapels in the UK and is Duty Chaplain at Westminster Abbey and a number of local churches during the school holidays.
 Local residents are invited to Glenalmond's Remembrance Day Service and carol services.
 The midnight mass on Christmas Eve and Christmas Eucharist on Christmas morning are open to the local community.
+Glenalmond hosted the Scottish Episcopal Church Historians’ Group meeting.

-Our pupils carry out a range of fundraising activities throughout the year, including a challenging 100-mile walk, and raise on average around £25,000 each year to support over 20 different local, national and international charities each year.
+Our pupils carry out a range of fundraising activities throughout the year, including a challenging 100-mile walk, and over £18,000 was donated to over 20 local, national and international charities each year.
 In addition, Glenalmond pupils provide the central performance in an annual Christmas fundraising concert at Fowlis Wester which raises around £2000 each year.
-Old computer equipment is recycled by passing it on to the Mercy Ships medical charity.

 For over 12 years the College has provided its facilities during vacations to charitable organisations on a "cost plus" basis, rather than charging commercial rates.
-Organisations to have benefited include The Newman Trust (camps for severely disabled children in Scotland), Scottish Episcopal Youth Camps, Tayview Activities, Sheppard Swim School, the SUL English Language School for primary aged French children and the Scottish Hockey Development Camp.
+Organisations to have benefited include The Newman Trust (camps for severely disabled children in Scotland), Scottish Episcopal Youth Camps, Christians in Sport, National Youth Choirs of Great Britain, Duke of Edinburgh’s Award Great Britain, Triathlon Scotland, Tayview Activities, Sheppard Swim School, the SUL English Language School for primary aged French children and the Scottish Hockey Development Camp.